COVID-19 Guidance and links for Researchers and Award holders / Project PIs

 If you are experiencing an impact on the delivery of your project as a result of COVID19 please contact your funding body or lead partner to notify them.
 Some of our main funding bodies have published guidance (see links below) please follow this where appropriate.
 COVID19 is a worldwide issue and funders have indicated that they will give consideration to consequences beyond the beneficiary’s control.
 As PI, please contact your funder asap, as soon as a situation arises with your project.
 Funders will be examining applications on a case-by-case basis and it is the responsibility of the PI/award holder to notify funders under force majeure.
 In your funder communications please state project reference/project title and cc Research Grants (email@example.com).

 See the following main funders websites for their updates on COVID-19 see:

-NB The European Commission has announced deadlines for all open calls between now and the 15th April 2020 will be extended.
+The European Commission has announced that deadlines for many open and forthcoming calls will be extended.

 UK Research Office guidance on Horizon2020 – Full details on latest guidance for all H2020 schemes

 NB this link is open to all AU staff if you have registered on the UKRO website using your aber.ac.uk e-mail - https://www.ukro.ac.uk/aboutukro/Pages/register.aspx